How to Say Merry Christmas & A Happy New Year in Icelandic

 This is homemade bread which consists of thin sheets of dough cut into delicate patterns which are fried.
 Each family prides itself on their own patterns for the Laufabrauð.

-You won’t see the party scene active in Iceland during Christmas Eve or Christmas Day.
 Public entertainment is considered inappropriate for these days – however by Annar Jóladagur or Boxing Day, the fun resumes.

 Now let’s jump to New year’s celebrations.
 Iceland is known for the intense fireworks displays all over the country with the entire population chiming in with their own stash of firecracker.